 SA PER ROW FOR EACH STATEMENT.
 ASK FOR EACH TYPE OF CHANGE

 E6.
-Over the past 12 months, has there been a change in any of these . . .
+Over the past 12 months, has there been an increase, decrease or no change in . . .
 READ OUT.
 RANDOMISE.

 ROUTING FOR READ OUTS (TAKE FROM RESPONSES TO I2A):